microsoft/Windows365-PSScripts/WebRTC Auto Updater/readme.md

 -Timeout

 This is a parameter to specify how long the script should continue to try and install before quitting.
 The default value is 60 minutes.

+## Logging

+Verbose logging is built into the script.
+By default, the scripts write their logs to c:\windows\temp.
+This can be changed by using the parameter -logpath.
+While Proactive Remediation should be able to help diagnose upgrade issues, looking at the logs can provide further insight into the script behavior.